javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

 ### Custom contents ###

-If you don't want to use **easybook** default contents for these elements, simply add the `content` option indicating the file that defines its contents:
+If you don't want to use **easybook** default contents for some element, simply add the `content` option indicating the file that defines its contents:

     book:
         ...